 When the sequence $(p_n)_n$ is summable and there is percolation with positive probability, the truncation question can also be stated.
 The papers \cite{MS} and \cite{Be} are examples where affirmative answers are given.
 However in \cite{BCC}, a negative answer was given in the context of the Potts model with $q=3$.

-In each section, we will consider the truncation question in a different type of graph.
+In each section, we will consider the truncation question on a different type of graph.
 In Section \ref{orient}, we study the truncation question on a special oriented graph, generalizing the result of Theorem 1 of \cite{AHLV}.